fukitman/bromite-systemless/README.md

 <h3>Credits</h3>

-Bromite itself is created by the devs at bromite.org (of which I'm currently unassociated with)
+Bromite itself is created by abe copyright of the devs at bromite.org (of which I'm currently unassociated with)

 Thanks to @alexiacortez (me) for the module